a2zarslaan/front-end-framework-evaluation/README.md

 # Front End Framework Evaluation

 This is a series of 3 projects meant to compare the most popular Front-End frameworks - Vue, React and Angular.
 The motive is to develop the same exact website with all 3 technologies to evaluate longevity, community support, performance, bundle size, ecosystem and just intuitiveness for my personal use.
 The project uses bulma css library for the grid system and styling, which is a very lightweight css only library unlike bootstrap which includes javascript.
 Bulma has both css and sass versions and any version can be used according to the user preference.
-Each framework has it's own branch with framework name in it.
+Each framework has its own branch with framework name in it.

 ## Vue